How to Draw Facial Expression - Happy

 STEP 1: Have a Character Designed

 First, we have an expressionless character.
 The eyebrows and mouth are relatively flat - we cannot see what he is feeling or what his personality is like.
 He’s just there… staring blankly into space… maybe into your soul!
 Facial expression plays an important roll in manga, because what the character is thinking, feeling, and expressing should be clearly shown on their face, and we can do this by simply changing the brows and mouth.

 STEP 2: Brows and Mouth - Basic

-Here is a simple happy character - the character isn’t overly happy or excited about anything.
+Here is a simple happy character - they aren't overly excited about anything.
 The expression on his face is rather content.
-When drawing this face, raise the eyebrows upward and make sure that there is a visible upward arc, and the mouth should be inverted shape of the eyebrows - a gentle downward arc.
+When drawing this face, raise the eyebrows upward and make sure that there is a visible upward arc.
+The mouth should be an inverted shape of the eyebrows-- a gentle downward arc.

-The higher the eyebrows the younger the face will look, and lowering the eyebrows will make the character look more mature.
-However, if you raise the eyebrows, be careful not to make them too high off the forehead or they can look disproportional.
+The higher the eyebrows, the younger the face will look, while lowering the eyebrows will make the character look more mature.
+However, if you raise the eyebrows, be careful not to make them too high or off the forehead or they can look disproportional.